MartinFinkenflugel/ClearMap2Documentation/Source/cellmap.rst

 Maxima detection
 ^^^^^^^^^^^^^^^^

-In this step potentiall cell centers are detect by finding local maxima in the pre-processed images.
+In this step potential cell centers are detect by finding local maxima in the pre-processed images.

-The maxima detection can have an optional extended maxima filter (via an h-transform) usefull for objects that contain several peaks of intensity, for instance, higher resolution views of a cell nuclei with granular texture.
+The maxima detection can have an optional extended maxima filter (via an h-transform) useful for objects that contain several peaks of intensity, for instance, higher resolution views of a cell nuclei with granular texture.

 Cell shape detection
 ^^^^^^^^^^^^^^^^^^^^

-The cell shape detection can be used to measure the volmues of the detected cells.
+The cell shape detection can be used to measure the volumes of the detected cells.
 This can help to remove local peaks that do not correspond to an actual cell.